-We stayed at the Mercer six months after it opened in 1998, and one of our enduring memories – besides that of the glamorous soaking tub in the room we wished we’d had – was of the lobby library’s well-stocked bookshelves.
-The books reflected the standard SoHo enthusiasms – fashion, photography and art – and we crawled happily into a club chair with a volume of Robert Mapplethorpe’s flower photos.
+I stayed at The Mercer six months after it opened in 1998, and one of my enduring memories – besides that of the glamorous soaking tub in the room I wished I’d had – was of the lobby library’s well-stocked bookshelves.
+The books reflected the standard SoHo enthusiasms – fashion, photography and art – and I crawled happily into a club chair with a volume of Robert Mapplethorpe’s flower photos.
 Fast forward to 2011.
 The Mercer’s wall of bookcases is still well stocked and still entertaining (shelves of faux volumes in tastefully colored jackets wink above the real books).
 Besides a comfortable sofa, the reading area includes tables, usually occupied by laptop users.
 You can hang out though you’re encouraged to order a coffee or a drink.
 Bonus: besides books, there’s a smart selection of magazines.

 The Iroquois New York, 49 Wes 44th Street between Fifth and Sixth avenues; 212 840-3080.

 A pocket of a room at the front of the lobby, the Iroquois library is so compact you’ll miss it if you blink, but it’s a pleasing little lair with wood paneled walls, two guest computers, buttery leather club chairs and well-stocked bookcases.
 As befits a midtown hotel frequented by business people and tourists, books focus on New York — The Encyclopedia of New York City, Harlem Lost & Found, a guide to the Metropolitan Museum and a volume of Annie Liebowitz photographs to name a few.
 Books are in good shape (a sign asks that they not be removed from the library).
 But you can bring in a complimentary coffee or water from the lobby and curl up.
 An excellent selection of newspapers, too.